MindsoupLabs/Alexa-Irori/README.md

 * "Alexa, ask Irori for the armor class of a goblin"
 * "Alexa, ask Irori how armor class is calculated"

-## Credits
+## Legal stuff
 Hand icon in the logo by sasha willins from the Noun Project, used under the Creative Commons license.

-Pathfinder content used under the Open Game License:
+Pathfinder content used under the Open Game License and the Community Use Policy.

+### Community Use Policy
+This alexa skill uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+This alexa skill is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit paizo.com/communityuse.
+For more information about Paizo Inc. and Paizo products, please visit paizo.com.

 ### OPEN GAME LICENSE Version 1.0a
 The following text is the property of Wizards of the Coast, Inc. and is Copyright 2000 Wizards of the Coast, Inc ("Wizards").
 All Rights Reserved.